d3b-center/D3b-Pathogenicity-Preprocessing/README.md

 ### Optional Inputs
 As mentioned above, the preprocessing workflow can add an additional annotation
- - `annotation_vcf`: hg38 chromosome-formatted vcf file with multi-allelics split.
-If provided bcftools will add annotation from the specified columns for each variant that matches
+ - `annotation_vcf`: hg38 chromosome-formatted VCF file with multi-allelics split.
+If provided BCFtools will add annotation from the specified columns for each variant that matches
- - `bcftools_annot_columns`: A csv string of from annotation to port into the input vcf.
+ - `bcftools_annot_columns`: A CSV string of from annotation to port into the input vcf.
 Must provide if `annotation_vcf` given.
-See [bcftools annotate](https://samtools.github.io/bcftools/bcftools.html#annotate) documentation on how to properly reference
+See [BCFtools annotate](https://samtools.github.io/bcftools/bcftools.html#annotate) documentation on how to properly reference
  - `bcftools_strip_for_vep`: If re-annotating certain `INFO` fields, it's best to strip the old annotation first to avoid conflicts.
 Use the same format as `bcftools_annot_columns` to reference fields being stripped
  - `bcftools_strip_for_annovar`: More of a convenience to strip the ANNOVAR VCF of annotations that maybe have been used initially in the workflow, but will likely not be used downstream
  #### A note on ClinVar annotation
  For the publication, [ClinVar release 20231028](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/archive_2.0/2023/clinvar_20231028.vcf.gz) was used.
-In order to be compatible with our hg38-aligned vcfs, we additionally downloaded the [variant suammry](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz) file, ran a [custom script](scripts/cleanup_clinvar.py) that:
+In order to be compatible with our hg38-aligned VCFs, we additionally downloaded the [variant summary](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz) file, ran a [custom script](scripts/cleanup_clinvar.py) that:
   - Converted contigs to `chr` format
   - Dropped contigs not in hg38
   - Use the variant summary table to replace `N` alleles and split into canonical `ACGT` alleles as those `N` were actually representing extended IUPAC nucleotides